We need to talk about mental health.

 It was one of the darkest times of my life.
 Lithium made me feel nothing at all.
 I became a living zombie.

 Although it was incredibly difficult, I am thankful.
-It woke me up to realize that no one could save me but me and forced me to make some serious changes in my life, and I’ve never looked back.
+It woke me up to realize that no one could save me but me.
+It forced me to make some serious changes in my life and I’ve never looked back.

 I wish I could say this was it, but the story doesn’t stop there because I’ve also experienced episodes of mental illness more recently.